-- The adjustment will convert all of the local disks to cloud disks if both the system disk and the data disks of the CVM are local disks, when you change the disk media type, it will apply to all of the local disks of the CVM.
+- The adjustment will convert all of the local disks to cloud disks if both the system disk and data disks of the CVM are local disks.
 You will also be able to configure the cloud disk type for each disk separately.

 - This operation will not change the lifecycle of a CVM, instance ID, private/public IP, disk name, and mount point.

-- When you change a local disk to a cloud disk, all the data from the local disk needs to be copied to the cloud disk.
+- This conversion needs to copy all the data from the local disk to the cloud disk.
 Depending on the disk size and transmission speed, this could take some time.

-- You can only change local disks to cloud disks, not the other way around.
+- You can only convert local disks to cloud disks.
+The conversion CANNOT be reverted.

-- It is recommended to start and log in to the CVM to check if there is any data loss after the change is completed.
+- After the adjustment, we recommend you to start up and log in to the CVM to check the data integrity.

-- Log in to the CVM console and go to Instances.
+- Log in to the CVM console and access the *Instances page.

 If the CVM has already been shut down, go to Step 3.

-- To the right of the CVM you want to make change to, click More > Resource Adjustment > Change Disk Media Type.
+- Under the Operation column, click More > Resource Adjustment > Change Disk Media Type .

 - Double-check the information, make a payment if applicable, and wait for the process to complete.